Start Your LLC Online With Nolo Today

 The SOS maintains a list of private service companies (commercial registered agents) that will act as agents for service of process for a fee.

-3. File Articles of Organization With the California Secretary of State
+4. File Articles of Organization With the SOS

-A California LLC is created by filing articles of organization with the SOS.
+You can form a California LLC by filing articles of organization with the SOS.
 The articles must include:

 • information on how the LLC will be managed (whether member-managed or manager-managed).